 Turkey remained a significant buyer of Iranian oil during the period of extensive sanctions and likely has returned to 2011 levels of oil purchases (about 200,000 bpd) now that sanctions have been lifted.
 Turkey is Iran's main gas customer via a pipeline built in 1997.
 During the pipeline's construction, the State Department testified that Turkey would be importing gas originating in Turkmenistan, not Iran, under a swap arrangement, and the State Department did not determine that the project was a violation of ISA.
 Even though direct Iranian gas exports to Turkey through the line began in 2001-with additional such exports through a second pipeline built in 2013-no ISA sanctions were imposed, possibly because the State Department assessed the line as crucial to the energy security of Turkey.
-Prior to the EU decision on October 15, 2012, to bar sales of Iranian gas to Europe, Turkey was also the main conduit for Iranian gas exports to Europe
+Prior to the October 2012 EU decision to bar purchases of Iranian gas, Turkey was the main conduit for Iranian gas exports to Europe (primarily Bulgaria and Greece).
+Still, Turkey's economic interactions with post-sanctions Iran have been affected by political disputes over Syria and other issues.